Carl Jung & The Archetypes

 Otherwise known as the ‘girl next door’, the ‘good neighbour’ or the ‘ideal citizen’.
 The Everyman embodies above all traits of kindness and likeability.
 Think of the archetypical Ned Flanders; he does everything right, offends no one, never breaks the rules.
 Archetypically the everyman has evolved as a necessary input for functioning society and therefore is a theme very numerous and universally respected.

 However, the Everyman falls short of admiration because the Everyman can never be a true individual for fear of always fitting in comes at the cost of personality and individuality.
 The Everyman can never be exceptional.
-They can never be remembered.
+The everyman is never remembered.

 Every story and society throughout time has exhibited the Everyman.

 The Hero archetype is the realisation of the highest potential within all of us.
 This archetype is so universal because it speaks to the possibilities of each and every individual life.
 The Hero archetype takes an ordinary person, you or me, and shows that even they are capable of extraordinary things.
-The Hero archetype is your potential, it resonates as deeply as anything can.
+Your individual potential is illustrated within the Hero archetype, it resonates as deeply as anything can.

 The Hero myth is front and centre stage in much of the stories we know and love.
 Star Wars, Harry Potter, Lord Of The Rings and so much more.